flynnlambrechts/bssrbot-dev/README.md

 ## To Do
 - Dino - done
 - Shopen - done
-- Add shop catalogue
+- Add shop catalogue -done
-- Calendar
+- Calendar - working on it
 - Wildcat of the week nominations
 - Ressies